 You can download the vocabulary picture cards discussed above for free; just follow this link.
 They’re fairly rough sketches, but should be good enough to give you an idea of what you’re shooting for.

-Spanish Picture Cards: Learning Language With Pictures
+This post is part of the series: Spanish Picture Cards: Learning Language With Pictures

 - Spanish Vocabulary Picture Cards: Food

 - Five Spanish Vocabulary Image Cards For Furniture

 - Spanish Picture Flash Cards to Help Remember 5 Verbs